 Hildreth began after lunch with the same intent he had shown before it.
 He started by crashing Fuller, bowling from the River End, through the covers to the World Cup Temporary Stand where the old scoreboard used to be.
 In an over from Abbott, bowling from the Somerset Pavilion end Hildreth brought up the 100 partnership with a cover drive, “Shot!”, to the old Stragglers, an on drive along the ground to the Ondaatje boundary and a clip just in front of square to the Caddick Pavilion boundary.
 When Crane, with his leg spin, replaced Abbott, Hildreth was merciless.
 A long hop which pitched a yard outside leg stump was clubbed to the boundary for four.
 Another, completely helpless, long hop was pulled half way up the Temporary Stand for six.
 It brought up Hildreth’s century and Somerset were 169 for 1 in the 44th over.
 If brutality to a cricket ball were a crime Hildreth would have no defence after those two strokes.
 Crane’s next ball was a no ball, one of four he bowled, which almost bounced twice, pitched well outside leg stump and ran down to the Sir Ian Botham stand for four byes.
 It was painful to watch but the first division is a ruthless place and teams which want to win it have no choice but to be ruthless if they get into a position where they can be.
 Hildreth’s onslaught had pushed Somerset’s run rate beyond four an over.

-Facing Edwards after lunch was a very different proposition as he bowled opposite Crane.
+Facing Edwards after lunch was a very different proposition than he had been before as he bowled opposite Crane.
 His post-lunch spell was fast, accurate and constantly tested the batsmen.
 His short-pitched bowling was frighteningly accurate.
 Eventually he hit Hildreth on the helmet and removed him next ball for 105 when another short ball was pulled downwards, but not steeply enough, towards midwicket where Barker took a good catch diving forward.
 Somerset were 196 for 2.
-Hildreth 105.